 Printing and Assembling:

 Patterns must be printed at 100% or “Actual Size” or equivalent in your printer settings.
-Cut along the borders and tape the borders together.
+Use the scale box to check your printout before cutting fabric.

 Known Quirks: